jmanuel1/concat/README.md

 An experimental concatenative Python-based programming language.

 Examples are in the examples directory.
-To see the spec, go to [http://jmanuel1.github.io/concat-spec/](http://jmanuel1.github.io/concat-spec/).
+To see the (out of date and incomplete) spec, go to [http://jmanuel1.github.io/concat-spec/](http://jmanuel1.github.io/concat-spec/).

 Python 3.7+ required.